Skip nav to main content.

 Rocky Mountain National Park is Accessible

+All park visitor centers and museums have designated parking spaces bearing the International Symbol for Accessibility (ISA).
+These spaces are reserved for persons with disabilities.
 If you need to use these spaces, but do not have special license plates or placards for your vehicle, you may obtain a temporary parking permit at any park visitor center.

+Assistance dogs trained to serve as aids for persons with medical, mobility, hearing or visual impairments are, by state law, allowed throughout areas of the park otherwise closed to domestic pets.
 This includes, but is not limited to, hiking trails, buildings, and picnic areas.
 In order to take your assistance dog into these areas, the animal must be trained and certified, and you should carry proper identification.

 Accessible Trails: